 team of PIs (for grants listed at bottom of page)

 Lawrence M. Lesser (http://www.math.utep.edu/Faculty/lesser/) is Professor of Mathematical Sciences (and a UTEP Distinguished Teaching Professor) at The University of Texas at El Paso, where he also directed for 3 years UTEP’s campus-wide teaching center.
 His statistics education research has led to several awards, service on editorial boards, and textbook co-authorship.
 At UTEP, he works with UTEP Music Dept. faculty Dominic Dousa and Steve Haddad on the NSF SMILES grant and worked with Rey Reyes from UTEP College of Education on the NSF UPLIFT grant.
-A recent story on Lesser is HERE.
+Recent stories on Lesser are HERE or HERE.

 Dennis K. Pearl (http://stat.psu.edu/people/dkp13) is Professor of Statistics at Pennsylvania State University, having recently moved there from Ohio State.
 Dennis has directed CAUSE since 2002.
 He has authored many national grants and papers in both statistics and statistics education.
 A recent interview of him is HERE.